sendgrid/docs/content/docs/ui/analytics-and-reporting/email-activity-feed.md

 <iframe src="https://player.vimeo.com/video/259928139" width="700" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-The Email Activity feed allows you to view a snapshot of email-related activity associated with your account and any subusers.
-Enhanced email activity and storage gives you increased visibility into the email delivery flow of each email message to expedite the troubleshooting process.
+The Email Activity feed allows you to view a snapshot of recent email-related activity events associated with your account and any subusers.
+The email activity feed provides visibility into the email delivery flow of each email message to expedite the troubleshooting process.
+The email activity additional history add-on extends the history of email events accessible to 30-days.

 With the Email Activity feed you can: